AstroBrandt/ALeCS/README.md

 Finally, if you use any data from subsequent releases, we request that you cite the paper relevant for that release.

 ## Support
-We acknowledge support from Chalmers University of Technology and the Chalmers Initiative on Cosmic Origins.
+We acknowledge previous support from Chalmers University of Technology and the Chalmers Initiative on Cosmic Origins during the first data release.
 The MP2 and CAM-B3LYP calculations were performed on the Vera computing facility managed by the Chalmers Centre for Computational Science and Engineering.